ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/commands/_includes/scheme-ls/intro.md

 # Listing objects

-To get a listing of objects, use the `scheme ls <Path>`.
+To get a listing of objects, use the `scheme ls <Path>` subcommand.
 If you don't specify the path, a listing of the DB root will be output:

 ```bash
 {{ ydb-cli }} scheme ls